yoni13/6random/README.md

 # 6random
 ##  Because lots of teacher didn't change their default password,we can simply use this to crack their password
-##  6 digits password is hack-able for sure 😃
+##  @SGGS 6 digits password is hack-able for sure 😃